H5-Dooring/dooringx/packages/dooringx-dumi-doc/docs/ChangeLog/index.en.md

 ## 0.11.7
 Cancel the multi selection adsorption function.
 ## 0.11.6
-Cancel the first mouse click.
+Cancel the adsorption of the first mouse click.
 Modify the selected color of timeline.
 ## 0.11.5
 Fix reference line adsorption and wrong displacement bug